urvsh27/lumel/README.md

 2. Add Configuration File

 Place the provided (attached in email) config.yml file in the root directory of the project.
+- Use local postgresql database for large datasets.

 3. Install Dependencies

 `npm i`